Power-to-X: Power-to-heat

+The purpose of power-to-heat systems is to utilize excess electricity generated by renewable energy sources which would otherwise be wasted.
+Depending on the context, the power-to-heat can either be stored as heat, or delivered as heat to meet a need.

+Heating systems

+In contrast to simple electric heating systems such as night storage heating which covers the complete heating requirements, power-to-heat systems are hybrid systems, which additionally have traditional heating systems using chemical fuels like wood or natural gas.
+When there are excess energy the heat production can result from electric energy otherwise the traditional heating system will be used.
+In order to increase flexibility power-to-heat systems are often coupled with heat accumulators.
+The power supply occurs for the most part in the local and district heating networks.
+Power-to-heat systems are also able to supply buildings or industrial systems with heat.

 Power-to-heat involves contributing to the heat sector, either by resistance heating or via a heat pump.
 Resistance heaters have unity efficiency, and the corresponding coefficient of performance (COP) of heat pumps is 2–5.
 Back-up immersion heating of both domestic hot water and district heating offers a cheap way of using surplus renewable energy and will often displace carbon-intensive fossil fuels for the task.
 Large-scale heat pumps in district heating systems with thermal energy storage are an especially attractive option for power-to-heat: they offer exceptionally high efficiency for balancing excess wind and solar power, and they can be profitable investments.

+Heat storage systems

+Other forms of power-to-X

-Power-to-mobility refers to the charging of battery electric vehicles (EV).
+Power-to-mobility refers to the charging of battery electric vehicles (BEV).
 Given the expected uptake of EVs, dedicated dispatch will be required.
 As vehicles are idle for most of the time, shifting the charging time can offer considerable flexibility: the charging window is a relatively long 8–12 hours, whereas the charging duration is around 90 minutes.
-The EV batteries can also be discharged to the grid to make them work as electricity storage devices, but this causes additional wear to the battery.
+The EV batteries can also be discharged to the grid to make them work as electricity storage devices, but this may cause additional wear to the battery.